KarlKognition/ProjectHoursBudgeter/README.txt

+!!REFACTOR IN PROGRESS!!
+Only the explanation and IO Selection pages are currently working.
+Running through a python terminal is currently fine.
+I am currently unsure if the run batch file does its job.
+Do not use the test batch file.
+It will not run any of the tests.

-TO be able to run or test this script, Python 3 should have been installed through the Software Centre.
+Python 3 should be installed to be able to run or test this script.

 RUNNING:
 To use the hours budgeting script, use the RUN batch file.